ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 # Nginx Web Server
 ## Installing Nginx on your virtual environment

 As mentioned earlier, Nginx is a powerful web server!
 It will enable users to view displayed web pages.
-Let's begin by using Ubuntu’s package manager: ‘apt’.
+Let's begin by using Ubuntu’s package manager: `apt`.
 This command will check for any updates for the server’s package index:

 ```
 $ sudo apt update